morehshin/TheRadicalOutside_Spring2018/apr_3_assignment/sarah.md

 It's an interesting writing style, very oppositional.
 They feel adolescent in that spirit: black & white.
 There's a flatness in the writing style & presentation that's like a war with a straw man: you see what the authors are fighting against as well as for.

+I especially liked the Iterative Book Development one b/c it was four lines long.
+So I've responded with a four line of my own,

 ## Manifesto for comfort and frivolity

 * Eat snow when it is fresh